KJLuton/Project4_XFIT/README.md

 ## Apps

 ### Home App
+- The Home App welcomes the user to the website and gives clear navigational direction on where the user needs to click in order to achieve their particular goals.

 ### Profiles
 - The Profiles App provides the user with a place to save default delivery information.